tehaksbrid/shop-databaser/README.md

 orders : line_items : properties [ name = engraving ]
 orders [ created_at > 1-1-20 ]
 ```
-This filters for <b>orders</b> placed after January 1st 2020 with some line items that have some line item property named "engraving".<br/>
+This finds orders where some line items have a property with name=engraving, then filters that result for order creation after January 1st 2020<br/>
 </li></ul>
 </li>
 </ul>

 - SD will join different data sets if it can determine a relationship between them.
-In the current release, those are:
+The joined result is always an array.
+Those relationships are:
   - `orders: fulfillments`, `orders: customers`
   - `fulfillments: orders`
   - `line_items: products`